Unboxed-Software/solana-course/content/solana-nft.md

 Now that we have installed Metaplex, let's configure our Candy Machine.

-Open the `config.json` located in our starter code folder:
+Open the `config.json` located in our "metaplex-starter" folder:

 ```json
 {